SimoneZeng/SimoneZeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm currently a PhD student admitted in 2024 at [School of Computer Science and Engineering](https://www.scse.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), supervised by Prof. [Kai Zheng](https://zheng-kai.com/).
+I'm currently a PhD student in the second year at [School of Computer Science and Engineering](https://www.scse.uestc.edu.cn/), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), supervised by Prof. [Kai Zheng](https://zheng-kai.com/).
 Previously, I received my B.E. degree from Chongqing University of Posts and Telecommunications in 2022.

-My research interests include spatial-temporal data mining, spatial crowdsourcing, and vector approximate nearest neighbor search.
+My research interests include spatial-temporal data mining, high-dimensional vector approximate nearest neighbor search and spatial crowdsourcing.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 One paper is accepted by CIKM 2025.
 - *2025.03*: &nbsp;🎉🎉 Two papers are accepted by ICDE 2025.
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted by WWW 2025.
 - *2024.11*: &nbsp;🎉🎉 One paper is accepted by VLDB 2025.